 Late registration (March 11-31)

 General Registration (including UW–Madison Faculty): $65

 K-12 Teachers: $50

-A block of rooms is reserved at the Lowell Center, UW-Madison.
-To book a room at the special conference rate of $115 per night, please go to http://bit.ly/ealpw05apr and reference EALPW as the group code.
+Participants who were interested in staying at the block of rooms reserved at the Lowell Center were given the following instructions: To book a room at the special conference rate of $115 per night, please go to http://bit.ly/ealpw05apr and reference EALPW as the group code.

-A limited number of fellowships are available for K-12 teachers’ travel expenses.
-Please contact firstname.lastname@example.org for more details.
+A limited number of fellowships were available for K-12 teachers’ travel expenses.
+The following contact information was provided: Please contact firstname.lastname@example.org for more details.
 If you have any questions regarding the workshop contents, please contact Junko Mori at email@example.com.
 For logistical questions, please contact Laurie Dennis at firstname.lastname@example.org.